God’s Heart for the Nations

 Our God is a missionary God who created human beings in His image and for a relationship with Him.

 Jesus Christ came as the Word of God in human form to model God’s heart and His way of living.
 Through His death and resurrection, He paid the debt for our sins.
-He makes it possible for all who will believe to be transformed into ambassadors of God, initiating reconciliation with peoples of every tribe, nation, and language.
+And He invites us to get involved in HIs divine plan for reconciliation with people of all nations.

 We can better understand World Mission and how it relates to the Church and our lives by exploring the following;

-The Book of Genesis begins with the beautiful story of Creation (Genesis 1 – 2), followed by the disobedience of our first parents who allowed sin to enter the world and God’s response (Genesis 3-10).
+The Book of Genesis begins with the beautiful story of Creation (Genesis 1 – 2).
+Its followed by the disobedience Adam and Eve who allowed sin to enter the world and God’s response (Genesis 3-10).
 When mankind sinned, our missionary God took the initiative to come and find our parents, Adam and Eve (Genesis 3:8-9).
 Then God divided them from Himself in order to win them back.

 Our missionary God didn’t give up even when mankind continued to sin against Him.
 He called Abram, whom He later called Abraham, and worked through him by setting apart a missionary people (Old Testament).
-He later became flesh, died for us, destroyed the power of death by His flesh (Matthew-John), and displayed the way of life to all people (New Testament).
-If we closely look at all Bible stories, they are mission stories.
+Jesus later became human and died as an atonement for our sin.
+He destroyed the power of death by His flesh (Matthew-John).
+Finally, He displayed the way of life to all people.
+So, if we closely look at all Bible stories, they are mission stories.

-- Psalm 46:10: When we trust and wait upon the Lord beyond the situations that surround us, He shows us His protection, care, and provision so that through His activity in our lives, He will be exalted among all the nations and He will be exalted in all the earth.
+- Psalm 46:10: When we trust and wait upon the Lord beyond the situations that surround us, He shows us His protection, care, and provision.

 - Daniel 6: God gave Daniel the courage to be faithful to His God and, miraculously, He rescued him from the hands of his enemies so that all people and nations would know the one true God (Daniel 6:25-27).
 In the same way, Daniel’s three friends trusted in their God and gave themselves to fire.
 In a miraculous way, God delivered them from the burning fire so that their God was known as the God who saves.
 Through our trust in Him, God will do miracles in our lives too so that all people and nations will know the one true God.